edehr/edehr/README.md

 ## Run Production

-When all changes have been made locally and you wish to update your production server, follow the instructions below.
+To run a "production" instance you check out the code as above and have the prerequisite tools installed.
+You have run the 'npm run install' set up script.

-First build the client vue project.
+Step 1.
+Build the client vue project.
 ```
 # in project root
 npm run build
 ```

-Starts all the components with one script, each in their own docker container.
+Step 2.
+Start the components, each in their own docker container.
 ```
 cd deployment
 # to build the containers and start attached to see debug logs